 Students who have submitted all required documentation in a timely manner that is necessary to secure the method of payment for their tuition cost and fees will be officially accepted into their program and will only then become eligible for Title IV federal financial aid and receive credit for their course(s).
 The Institution will withdraw any student not meeting the criteria, and such a student will not owe any financial obligation.
 All new students entering the College for the first time will be enrolled on a provisional basis for the first seven (7) calendar days of their first term (all students who have graduated from one of the College's programs are ineligible).
 Provisional students are not charged tuition and are not eligible to receive federal or state student aid until they become regular active students.
 Those provisional students who are earning satisfactory grades and posting satisfactory attendance as determined by the College will be transitioned to regular student status on their first day of attendance on or after the 15th day of enrollment.
 At this point, regular students will be charged tuition and may receive any student aid for which they are eligible, retroactive to the beginning of the term.
-A provisional student

-The Financial Aid Officer will assist the student in completing a Free Application for Federal Student Aid (FAFSA), which will be submitted to the United States Department of Education.
-Eligibility for federal student aid will be based on current federal guidelines and determined solely by the Department of Education.
-If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
-If the student has received federal student financial aid funds, the student is entitled to a refund of the money not paid from federal student financial aid program funds.
-Students who participate in the Direct Loan program are required to receive advisement prior to the beginning of training and again prior to completion of their program of study.
-This advisement will be scheduled through and provided by the Stellar Career College Financial Aid Officer may cancel his/her enrollment at any time and for any reason during the 7-day provisional enrollment period.
+A provisional student may cancel his/her enrollment at any time and for any reason during the 7-day provisional enrollment period.
 The College also may cancel the enrollment of provisional students who are not earning satisfactory grades and/or posting satisfactory attendance as determined by the College as of the end of the provisional enrollment period.
 Students who fail to post attendance in accordance with the Institution's attendance policy, after the 7th day will be considered to have cancelled while in provisional period.
 Students who cancel their enrollment or who do not move to regular active student status, for any reason, will be withdrawn from all classes and will not be charged any tuition for their time in school, and will receive no academic penalty.
 A student may be provisionally enrolled a maximum of 2 times.
 This applies only to students who have been provisionally cancelled by the College during their initial enrollment.
 A student wanting to provisionally enroll for a second time must have approval of the Campus Director, and the second provisional enrollment must be recorded in the student database.

-REFUND POLICY STUDENT'S RIGHT TO CANCEL
+REFUND POLICY AND STUDENT'S RIGHT TO CANCEL